Kotaimen/awscfncli/README.md

 You can define multiple stages in the `Stages` section.
 A stage is a dict of named stacks.
 You can reference these stacks with dict key in the cli command.
 If you does not specify `StackName` in your stack config.
-Awscfncli will use its dict key as it's stack name.
+`awscfncli` will use its dict key as it's stack name.

 ### Config Inheritance